-where \(\Phi_q : [0, 1] \to \mathbb{R}\) e \(\phi_{q,p}: \mathbb{R} \to \mathbb{R}\) are continuous functions.
-This theorem serves as the theoretical foundation for Kolmogorov–Arnold networks \cite{liu2024kan}.
-The authors generalize the original representation, where the depth was 2 layers and the width was equal to $2n + 1$ with $n$ representing the number of input variables.
-The ability to introduce additional layers to these networks and train them using backpropagation allows for the discovery of more complex relationships typically encountered in real-world problems \cite{liu2024kan}.
+In PyKAN's implementation, the authors generalize the original representation, where the depth was 2 layers and the width was equal to $2n + 1$ with $n$ representing the number of input variables.
+By enabling the construction of deeper architectures and training them via backpropagation, PyKAN can capture more complex relationships commonly encountered in real-world applications \cite{liu2024kan}.

-Kolmogorov-Arnold Networks (KANs) also differs from multi-layer perceptrons (MLPs) by not using fixed activation functions.
+KANs also differs from multi-layer perceptrons (MLPs) by not using fixed activation functions.
 Instead of conventional weights, KANs adopt one-dimensional functions along the edges, which are parameterized by splines during training.
 These splines are smooth functions that fit the data, allowing KANs to learn their own activation functions and providing greater flexibility in modeling.